-But what constitutes a compelling RFP?
-This article explores the rationale for writing a request for proposal, the key elements of the document, and other essentials for creating a successful RFP.
+But what constitutes a compelling website RFP?
+This article explores the rationale for writing a request for proposal for website development, the key elements of the document, and other essentials for creating a successful RFP.

 A well-composed RFP helps you attract a wide choice of specialists and professional teams to choose from and easily shortlist suitable candidates according to your project’s needs and budget.

-What Is the Purpose of Issuing an RFP?
+What Is the Purpose of Issuing an RFP for a Website?

 Let’s say you need a website for your company.
 You can, for example, research the best web development companies on the internet, create a list of them, read their case studies, shortlist the ones that suit your preferences, and contact the companies on the list.